mevit8/sdsn_cnp_gr/content/ships_explainer.md

 Decarbonization Challenges: Full decarbonization by 2050 is unlikely without subsidies, technology advancements, and stronger commitments.
 Policy & Infrastructure Needs: Coordinated regulatory support, fuel-saving technologies, and alternative fuel bunkering infrastructure are essential for a smooth green transition.

-The *MaritimeGCH* model is an Investment Decision Support Tool (IDST), based on dynamic linear programming optimization (Alamanos & Koundouri, 2024; Alamanos, 2025).
+The *MaritimeGCH* model is an Investment Decision Support Tool (IDST), based on dynamic linear programming optimization (Alamanos, 2025).